man-group/dtale/docs/arcticdb/ARCTICDB_INTEGRATION.md

 ```

 Using `use_store=True` will force the mechanism D-Tale uses for storing/reading/writing data to be ArcticDB.
 This seems insignificant, but it actually provides a huge enhancement to D-Tale's infrastructure.
 You can now read dataframes of any size without having any memory constraints.
 D-Tale will simply read the rows/columns of your dataframe that need to be displayed in your browser, rather than the entire dataframe into memory.

+### Why back your data with ArcticDB?

+D-Tale backed by ArcticDB allows you to explore datasets that are much larger than what you can store in memory.
+As you scroll down, D-Tale will page in the additional required data in an on-demand fashion meaning that the data doesn't all have to be stored in memory at the same time.

 ### Navigation